JimLynchCodes/Titanium-Lambda/README.md

 # Titanium Lambda

-_Titanium Lambda_ is philosophy, a set of guidelines, and some boilerplate code meant to inspire you to build stable, robust, and successful serverless functions.
+_Titanium Lambda_ is philosophy, a set of guidelines, and some boilerplate code meant to inspire you to build stable, robust, and successful serverless REST APIs.

  <br/>
  <p align="center">